Skip to main

 • Do not already offer a qualified plan (such as a 401(a), 401(k), 403(a), 403(b), 408(k), 408(p), or 457(b))

-Which employees qualify for VirginiaSaves?
+Which employees qualify for RetirePath Virginia?

-Employees who are at least 18 years of age or older and those who work a minimum of 30 hours a week (part-time workers are not eligible for the program) would be automatically enrolled in VirginiaSaves.
+Employees who are at least 18 years of age or older and those who work a minimum of 30 hours a week (part-time workers are not eligible for the program) will be automatically enrolled in RetirePath Virginia once their employers register.
 However, all qualified employees may opt out of the program at any time.
 Self-employed individuals are also eligible to participate as long as they have taxable Virginia income.

-Learn more about VirginiaSaves alternatives:
+Learn more about RetirePath Virginia alternatives:

-The state of retirement saving in the commonwealth of Virginia
+The state of retirement saving in the Commonwealth of Virginia

-Lack of access to an employer-sponsored retirement plan is a problem that affects not only individuals, but also the states in which they reside.
-Research shows that workers with a retirement plan available through their employer are 15x more likely to save for retirement.
+Lack of access to an employer-sponsored retirement plan is a problem that affects not only individuals but also the states in which they reside.
+Research shows that workers with a retirement plan available through their employer are 15 times more likely to save for retirement.
 And although many people without an employer plan are eligible for IRAs, very few of them establish or contribute to one.
 According to AARP, fewer than 5% of workers earning between $30,000 and $50,000 without an employer plan contributed to an IRA.
 On a broader scale, retirement shortfalls cost states money because they often cause more demand for public programs such as Medicaid.

 Explore your options with a 401(k) for your Virginia business